chanwutk/chanwutk.github.io/_experiences/berkeley-gsr.md

 ---
-with: RISE Lab @ UC Berkeley
+with: Sky Lab @ UC Berkeley
 position: Graduate Student Researcher
 description: empty
 start: '2021'
 end: 'present'
-logo: /assets/images/experiences/rise.jpg
+logo: /assets/images/experiences/sky.png
 description: >
-  Contirbuting to ApperceptionDB, a DSL and Database for querying video data.
+  Contirbuting to Apperception, a query language and a database management system for geo-spatial video data.
-  I am working on designing the front programming interface of Apperception DSL.
+  I am working on designing the programming interface of Apperception DSL.
+  I am also working on video query optimization, using geo-spatial metadata to reduce executions of expensive ML operations.
 ---